iplax13/BSC-Honeypot/readme.md

 # Best honeypot price on the market

-My last account get flagged & the contribution removed by github

-So here we go again :D

 ## BSC TOKEN HONEYPOT EXAMPLE:

 https://bscscan.com/address/0x7a2261022487C1AED6f53571494C46A1B4a213fA //this token uses the advanced code & legit functions included in the pack